StarlightLumi/StepmaniaSonglist/README.md

 `  dir /s /b *.sm > songlist.txt `

 4. Open up StepmaniaSonglist.exe in your \Songs\ folder, where there should now be a songlist.txt
+5. Select 1, 2, or 3 column mode.
-5. Type in "songlist.txt" in the command prompt that opens.
+6. Type in "songlist.txt" in the command prompt that opens.
-6. Expected runtime: 2-5 minutes depending on amount of songs.
+7. Expected runtime: 2-5 minutes depending on amount of songs.

+It looks terrible in Excel.
+Check it in Notepad to make sure all the foreign text came through, and then bug Microsoft to fix their spreadsheet software.

+1 column mode is intended for printing/PDF's.
+Rename the .csv to .txt for printing.
+2 column mode is intended for upload to streamersonglist.com, since it only accepts Artist and Title fields.
+3 column mode is fancy, but idk where you'd use that yet.